How to Ask about Salary and Benefits in a Job Interview

 “I’m really excited about this opportunity.
 If we decide to work together, I’m sure we’d find a salary that matches the value I’ll bring to your organization.
 Can you give me an idea what you’ve already budgeted for this position?”

 Here, you’re grounding your salary question in your enthusiasm for the position and the skills you bring to the job, rather than your own needs.
-This language of this question (“if we decide… we’d find a salary…”) subtly gives you more agency in both the hiring process and salary negotiation.
+The language of this question (“if we decide… we’d find a salary…”) subtly gives you more agency in both the hiring process and salary negotiation.

 How to ask about benefits & work-life balance